allychamp/GenALLYgn/README.md

 conda activate name_of_your_env
 ```

-Then, go in the directorie containning the scripts and run the following command:
+Then, go in the directory containning the scripts and run the following command:
 ```bash
 python -m src.main
 ```
 ## Citation
 Please keep an eye open for the preprint of this tool.
-In the meantime, please cite this repositorie if you use it in your work:
+In the meantime, please cite this repository if you use it in your work:
 Champoux, A., Jacques, P., & Fortier, L. (2026).
-Pipeline for phage genome analysis [Computer software]. https://github.com/allychamp/phage-genome-analysis-pipeline
+GeneALLYgn [Computer software]. https://github.com/allychamp/phage-genome-analysis-pipeline